dfailing/CMAR/README.md

-# CMAR
+# CMAR Race Results - Shiny App
-Shiny app displaying results and course records for the Cry Me A River!
-Trail Runs
+I developed an application using R Shiny that displays results and course records for the Cry Me A River!
+Trail Runs.
+You can use the app [here]({{ site.url }}).

+The code and dataset needed to deploy the application are all in this repository.
+I update the raw results data every year after the race, generate the formatted CSV files to send to [UltraSignup](https://ultrasignup.com/), and submit those results.

+If you believe there is an error in the data, feel free to send me an email at david.failing@gmail.com, or open an [Issue](../../issues) on this repository.

+# Freelancer Shiny App

+I developed an application using R Shiny that matches data science freelancers to jobs based on their preferences, skills, and profile text.
+You can use the app [here](https://robinsones.shinyapps.io/Job_Shiny_App/).

+The code and dataset needed to deploy the application are all in this repository.
+If you're interested in viewing the Python code of how I gathered, cleaned, and explored the data, please see [my other repository](https://github.com/robinsones/Data-Science-Freelancers).